 With everything getting digital, our communication landscape has shifted to the virtual world now.
 Simple text messages have taken the shape of messaging apps.
-The examples are WhatsApp chats, Skype conversations, and popular social networking interactions including those conducted on Facebook and Snapchat, which have changed the way we express our thoughts.
+Examples are WhatsApp chats, Skype conversations, and popular social networking interactions, including those conducted on Facebook and Snapchat, which have changed the way we express our thoughts.

 3. Online Gaming

 It might sound like a bad idea at first to use a VPN for playing online games, but it does have some benefits.
 For beginners, it provides anonymity, which makes it safe for someone to keep their account credentials, like banking details, saved in the game profile.
 Moreover, VPN can also be used to get rid of geographical restrictions, such that an American traveling outside the country will still be able to play their favorite games on the go.

 In some scenarios, VPN also delivers faster and better internet connectivity and lets you connect to a speedier gaming server, which you might not be able to link to without a VPN network.
 Lastly, VPN gets you stronger protection and saves you from potential threats from gaming rivals who hold a grudge against you.

 Some governments are highly sensitive when it comes to sharing their information and data online with everyone or in certain countries.
 They are not on very good terms.
 Another aspect of it is that they discourage communication between the residents of the respective countries.
 Online censorship is practiced frequently despite the validity of the reasons for doing so.
 Anyone traveling to these countries would also be subjected to such censorship.
 A VPN, however, helps in this scenario by allowing users to bypass restrictions and enjoy free browsing, surfing, and communicating with people living outside.